stajichlab/PHYling/README.md

 ```

 By default the downloaded markersets will be saved to the `~/.phyling/HMM`.
+The **Datasets available online** section lists the markersets that available on the [BUSCO][Busco] website.

-The `Downloaded datasets` section listed the markersets that have already been downloaded.
+And the **Datasets available on local** section lists the markersets that have already been downloaded.

 To download the markerset, copy the name from the list and paste it to the download module directly.
 Here we use `fungi_odb10` as example.